-Report on line 23a, column (a), all gains and losses on the disposition of assets except for gains and losses allocated to the life insurance company from a pass-through entity (for example, on Schedule K-1) that are included in the net income (loss) of includible corporations reported on Part I, line 11.
+Report on line 23a, column (a), all gains and losses on the disposition of assets.
+An exception to this reporting is for gains and losses allocated to the corporation from a pass-through entity (for example, on Schedule K-1) that are included in the net income (loss) per income statement of includible corporations reported on Part I, line 11.
 Reverse the amount reported in column (a) in column (b) or (c), as applicable.
 The corresponding gains and losses for U.S. income tax purposes are reported on Part II, lines 23b through 23g, as applicable.